syedzayyan/ardour-build/README.md

-# Ardour build for MacOS
+# Ardour build for MacOA

 ## Note